-How To Soundproof an Apartment
+How To Soundproof or Improve Sound in an Apartment

 Apartments can be problematic spaces when it comes to acoustic issues.
 With neighbors commonly being separated by nothing more than thin, often uninsulated walls, sound tends to flow freely between units in an apartment complex.
 Blocking sound can be difficult in apartment complexes, as construction is typically required to install effective sound barriers.